MarkusSagen/SagenOSBlog/content/How-to/Why Obsidian for Note-taking?.md

 - Trivial to store in version control (Dropbox, Google Drive, Git)
 - Can be opened in most editors and browsers
 - Option move to other formats and be copied to others
 - Possibility to encrypt notes, use them in code projects for technical documentation, mailing them, and blogs.
-More on the later in a bit (see [[Publishing Obsidian Notes as a Website]])
+More on the later in a bit (see [[Publishing Obsidian Vaults (or Markdown notes) as a Website]])

 Finally, as a programmer, I'm often jumping between projects, taking notes about projects, documenting technical specifications, function, issues and more.
 Notes and learnings should be possible to edit in any editor.
 In a future post, I hope to expand on how interactive programming and exploration someone might be used to in Jupyter Notebooks is also possible with a plain-text format.
 More on that later